 Global Challenge 10.
 How can shared values and new security strategies reduce ethnic conflicts, terrorism, and the use of weapons of mass destruction?

 The vast majority of the world is living in peace.
 No major power wars have occurred for over 70 years; however, eight wars were recorded during 2020 and the nature of warfare and security has morphed today into transnational and local terrorism, international intervention into civil wars, and publicly denied cyber and information warfare.
-Conditions that can lead to instability exist in half the world, 65.6 million people are forcibly displaced from their homes increased for the last four years to 82.4 million people by the end of 2020 (including 26.4 million refugees up from 22.5 million the previous year).
+Conditions that can lead to instability exist in half the world, and the number of people forcibly displaced from their homes increased for the last four years to 82.4 million people by the end of 2020 (including 26.4 million refugees up from 22.5 million the previous year).
 This is expected to increase mostly due to the effects of global warming and political malpractice.
 Although conflicts fell dramatically from 1990 to 2010, they have increased since then, even though causalities have decreased.
 Causalities dropped below 50,000 worldwide during 2020 (lowest since 2012).

 Meanwhile, information warfare (as different than cyber warfare that attacks computers, software, and command control systems) manipulates information trusted by targets without their awareness, so that the targets will make decisions against their interest but in the interest of the one conducting information warfare.
 Fake news via bots, videos, and other forms of information warfare are increasingly manipulating perceptions of truth, while the public does not know how to defend itself.